-I tensed, hoping for something – for that gun to waver, maybe.
-But there was nothing.
+I tensed, hoping for something—for that gun to waver, maybe.
+There was nothing.
 The silver handcuffs kept me in place, though I realized that I might still be able to turn into a bat in spite of them.
-They were just silver, and not specially designed to drain a vampire’s power the way that the shackles manufactured by our ruling Council were.
+They were just silver, not specially designed to drain a vampire’s power the way that the shackles manufactured by our ruling Council were.
 Still, that was little comfort.
 A silver bullet could do a lot more damage to a tiny bat, and at this range there was no way he would miss.

 “You shot one of us,” Grimaldi said.
-“I’m gonna make this a lot worse for you because of that.”
+“I’m going to make this a lot worse for you because of that.”

-“As you drive around like a damn motorcade,” I said.
+“As you drive around like a damn motorcade.”
 The gun barrel pressed harder against my temple.

 “How are you still alive, Grimaldi?”
 I asked again.

-The car pulled into a garage somewhere, and parked.
+The car pulled into a garage somewhere and parked.
 I felt a hand grab me by the collar again, that gun still pressed against my temple as they hauled me out.
-I had maybe a half second when I could have retaliated, when their attention was off, but I missed my chance.
+There was maybe a half second when I could have retaliated while their attention was off, but I missed my chance.

 “You can take that thing off her,” Grimaldi said as they shoved me along.
 One of the Cleans removed the sack just as they pushed me onto an elevator.
 About half of his gang joined us.